Linear Combinations of Logarithms of $L$-functions over Function Fields at Microscopic Shifts and Beyond: Introduction

 Here, if $\epsilon_t\ll 1/\log t$, then the factor $-\log \epsilon_t$ is replaced by $\log \log t$.

 Bourgade's proof uses Selberg’s approximation for $\frac{\zeta'}{\zeta}(s)$ (see \cite[p.
 491]{Bou}) and an $L^2$-bound for

 These allow him to apply Slutsky’s lemma and the Cram\'{e}r--Wald device.
 He also used these results to observe the correlation structure in \eqref{correlation structure} for fluctuations of the number of zeta zeros from its expected value (see~\cite[Corollary 1.3]{Bou}).
 We note that this correlation result is the number-theoretic analogue to that of Diaconis and Evans~\cite{DE} in their work for fluctuations of the number of eigenangles of random unitary matrices from its expected value.
+Recently, extensions of Bourgade's result to Dirichlet $L$-functions and Dedekind zeta functions of quadratic fields were proven by Hsu and Wong~\cite{Hsu Wong}.

-For this paper, we were motivated to study correlations of values in the form \eqref{eq:log L values} for symplectic and orthogonal families.
-A generalization of Selberg's theorem holds for logarithms of $L$-values that form a unitary family.
+For this paper, we were motivated to study correlations of values in the form \eqref{eq:log L values} for of $L$-functions from symplectic or orthogonal families.
+A generalization of Selberg's theorem holds for logarithms of $L$-functions that form a unitary family.
 Since real parts of logarithms of distinct $L$-functions have approximately independent distributions on the critical line, one can obtain another central limit theorem for the distribution of linear combinations of such logarithms where coefficients are real numbers.
 This is a mirror image of the probabilistic fact that sums of independent Gaussian random variables are also Gaussian.
 This more general central limit theorem was cleverly exploited in \cite{Bom H} to prove that linear combinations of the $L$-functions themselves that share a functional equation, where the coefficients are again real, have a full proportion of all their nontrivial zeros on the critical line assuming suitable hypotheses on the zeros of individual $L$-functions including the Riemann hypothesis.
 A random matrices analogue for characteristic polynomials of independent random unitary matrices was later proven in \cite{Bar Hug}.

 However, adapting these arguments to the symplectic and orthogonal families of $L$-values is challenging even when one doesn't speak of linear combinations or shifts.
 This is due to the presence of low lying zeros, as predicted by Katz and Sarnak’s philosophy in \cite{KatzandSarnak, KatzSarnak2}.
 Establishing Selberg’s central limit theorem for these families requires a detailed understanding of the local statistics of their zeros, making the proof much more difficult.
 In the next sections, we will introduce two such families in the function field setting.